ursinusgraphics/Modules/_pages/Module10_LocalIllumination/exercise-illumination3.md

 ---
 layout: exercise_javascript_shader
 permalink: "Module10/ClassExercise"
-title: "CS 476: Computer Graphics - Phong Shading"
+title: "CS 476: Computer Graphics - Phong Shading Class Exercise"
-excerpt: "CS 476: Computer Graphics - Phong Shading"
+excerpt: "CS 476: Computer Graphics - Phong Shading Class Exercise"

 info:
   prev: "./Video2"
-  points: 2
   instructions: "Move the code for Phong illumination in the vertex shader over to the fragment shader.
 You create varying attributes for intersection, normal, and color"
   goals:
     - Explore how to convert Gouraud shading into Phong shading by moving the appropriate code over from the vertex shader to the fragment shader